Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Approximating continuous functions via PQCs

 \subsection{PQC approximating continuous functions}

-We have successfully derived results regarding the approximation error between PQCs and Bernstein polynomials, as well as between Bernstein polynomials and continuous functions.
+We have successfully derived results regarding the approximation error between PQCs and Bernstein polynomials and between Bernstein polynomials and continuous functions.
 Leveraging these established findings, we can now formulate a rigorous assertion regarding the universal approximation theorem and the error bound of PQCs, employing the well-established principles of triangle inequality.

-\thetheorem{\ref{thm:pqc_uat}} {\arabic{theorem}-1} \begin{theorem}[The Universal Approximation Theorem of PQC] For any continuous function $f:[0,1]^d \to [-1,1]$, given an $\eps > 0$, there exist an $n\in \NN$ and a PQC $W_b(\bm{x})$ with width $O(d\log n)$, depth $O(dn^d\log n)$ and the number of trainable parameters $O(dn^d)$ such that
+\thetheorem{\ref{thm:pqc_uat}} {\arabic{theorem}-2} \begin{theorem}[The Universal Approximation Theorem of PQC] For any continuous function $f:[0,1]^d \to [-1,1]$, given an $\eps > 0$, there exist an $n\in \NN$ and a PQC $W_b(\bm{x})$ with width $O(d\log n)$, depth $O(dn^d\log n)$ and the number of trainable parameters $O(dn^d)$ such that

 for all $\bm{x}\in [0,1]^d$, where $f_{W_b}(\bm{x}) \coloneqq \bra{0} W^\dagger_{b}(\bm{x}) Z^{(0)} W_{b}(\bm{x}) \ket{0}$. \end{theorem} {S\arabic{theorem}}

 \begin{proof} \Cref{Remark:Continuous target Bernstein} has established the uniform convergence of the Bernstein polynomial towards any continuous function within the cubic domain $[0, 1]^d$, denoted as $B_n(f;\bm{x})$, with the property that $B_n(f;\bm{x})\rightarrow f(\bm{x})$ as $n\rightarrow +\infty$.
 Building on Lemma~\ref{lem:app_Bernstein_poly}, we can effectively implement this Bernstein polynomial $B_n(f;\bm{x})$ using $f_{W_b}(\bm{x})$.
 The depth of the PQC $W_b(\bm{x})$ is $O\bigl(dn^{d}\log{n}\bigr)$, the width is $O(d\log{n})$, and the number of parameters is $O(dn^d)$.
 This completes the proof. \end{proof}